2001: Domestic politics

-International
+International politics

-Two major regional organizations were announced in 2001: The African Union was established on May 26 as a pan-African forum to promote unity between African countries, including cooperation in economic and security issues.
-It would take effect in 2002, replacing the Organisation of African Unity.
+Two major regional organizations were announced in 2001.
+The African Union was established on May 26 as a pan-African forum to promote unity between African countries, including cooperation in economic and security issues, and would replace the Organisation of African Unity in 2002.
 The Shanghai Cooperation Organisation was announced on June 15 to facilitate political and economic cooperation between Asian countries.
 Three countries joined the World Trade Organization (WTO) in 2001: Lithuania on May 31, Moldova on July 26, and China on December 11.
 The WTO began the Doha Development Round in November to negotiate lower trade barriers between countries and integrate developing nations into the global economy.

-The Stockholm Convention on Persistent Organic Pollutants was signed on May 22 to limit the production of persistent organic pollutants.
 The World Conference against Racism 2001 began on August 31, in Durban, South Africa, under the auspices of the United Nations.
 Israel and the United States withdrew from the conference on September 3 over objections to a draft resolution document equating Zionism with racism and singling out the Jewish state for war crimes.
-The Aarhus Convention agreement took effect on October 30, establishing the right to environmental information and environmental justice for European and Central Asian countries.
-The Convention on Cybercrime, the first international treaty to address cybercrime, was signed on November 23.
+The Aarhus Convention took effect on October 30, establishing the right to environmental information and environmental justice for European and Central Asian countries.
+The 27th G8 summit was marred by anti-globalization protests in Genoa, Italy.
+Massive demonstrations, drawing an estimated 200,000 people, were held against the meeting.
+One demonstrator, Carlo Giuliani, was killed by a policeman, and several others were injured.
+The September 11 attacks demonstrated a need for international law to address terrorism and other non-state actors, and a push by UN Secretary General Kofi Annan in November saw progress in multiple international treaties.
+The Budapest Convention on Cybercrime, the first international treaty to address cybercrime, was signed on November 23.

-A diplomatic incident occurred between China and the United States when military planes of the two countries collided on April 1.
+Diplomatic disputes in 2001 included a diplomatic incident when an American spy plane and a Chinese fighter plane collided over the South China Sea, and a dispute between Japan and North Korea when the North Korean leader's son, Kim Jong-nam, attempted to sneak into Tokyo Disneyland.
+Achievement tests and stricter penalties against delinquent students became controversial educational practices in several countries.